 Your call to action should be short and direct.
 Things like ‘Sign Up’, ‘Download’, ‘Buy Now’ and ‘Learn More’ tell your user exactly what to expect and urge them to act.

-It’s all well and good to get a user to click on your ad, but what good is it if you lose them right after visiting your site?
+It’s all good to get a user to click on your ad, but what good is it if you lose them right after visiting your site?

 The landing page you send people to should reflect the offer of the ad – after all, that’s why they clicked.
-If you’re offering a free consultation, make sure it’s front and centre.
-If you’re advertising a special deal, make sure that’s one of the first things your user sees.
+If offering a free consultation, ensure it’s front and center.
+If you’re advertising a special deal, ensure that’s one of the first things your user sees.

 Need help with your advertising?
 Our social media specialists have you covered!
 Get in touch with our team today to see how we can widen your reach and bring in a range of new clientele.